yuwindr/eks-cni-demo/readme.md

     ```bash
     # you should see 2 nodes
     kubectl get nodes
-    # you should see 4 pods, 2 for service A, 2 for service B
+    # you should see 8 pods, 4 for service A, 4 for service B
     # for cluster 1, the IP should be using the secondary CIDR, e.g. 100.x.x.x
     kubectl get pods -o wide
     # Take note of one of the Service A pods' IP address and one of the Service B pods' IP address